zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/spatial-analysis-intro/spatial-analysis-intro.md

    ![Image alt text](images/spatial-analysis-20.png "Image title")

 2. In the Nearest per item dialog, name the result POLICE\_POINTS WITH NEAREST ACCIDENT (or a name of your choosing).
 For each item in POLICE\_POINTS you are finding the nearest item in ACCIDENTS.
 Expand the Advanced section.
 Enable the options to Include distance in the result.
-For the distance column enter DISTANCE\_TO\_ACCIDENT (or a name of your choosing) and select a distance unit.
+For the distance column name enter DISTANCE\_TO\_ACCIDENT (or a name of your choosing).
+Change the distance units to Kilometer (or another unit of your choosing).

    Then click **Run**.

    ![Image alt text](images/spatial-analysis-21.png "Image title")